-The short answer is yes, most modern healthcare benefits plans include some form of wellness incentives or discounts.
-However, the real question is whether those incentives actually drive meaningful behavior change and long-term value-or if they are simply check-the-box programs that employees ignore.
+Yes – most modern healthcare benefits plans include some form of wellness incentive or discount.
+But the real question is whether those incentives actually drive meaningful behavior change and long-term value, or if they're just check-the-box programs employees ignore.
 The majority of traditional plans offer modest rewards like gift cards, premium reductions, or HSA contributions for completing a health risk assessment or a biometric screening.
 But these are often one-time actions, not sustained habits.

-There is a growing recognition that traditional wellness incentives are broken.
-They tend to reward the already-healthy while offering little motivation for the employees who need the most support.
+Traditional wellness incentives are broken.
+They reward the already-healthy while offering little motivation for the employees who need the most support.
 The result is low participation, minimal impact on claims, and a general sense that the "wellness program" is a perk rather than a structural redesign of how health and wealth interact.
+WellthCare provides that structural redesign: a Health-to-Wealth Benefit System where every verified preventive action earns immediate Store rewards and automatic retirement contributions, making healthcare pay you back.

 The Problem With Typical Wellness Incentives